soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/configure-supervision-policies.md

 |Supervised users | Distribution groups <br> Office 365 groups | Dynamic distribution groups |
 | Reviewers | Mail-enabled security groups  | Distribution groups <br> Dynamic distribution groups |

 To manage supervised users in large enterprise organizations, you may need to monitor all users across a very large group.
 You can use PowerShell to configure a distribution group for a global supervision policy for the assigned group.
+This can help you to monitor thousands of users with a single policy and keep the supervision policy updated as new employees join your organization.

 1. Create a dedicated [distribution group](https://docs.microsoft.com/powershell/module/exchange/users-and-groups/new-distributiongroup?view=exchange-ps) for your global supervision policy with the following properties.
 Make sure that this distribution group isn't used for other purposes or other Office 365 services.